-Parameter Method/Instrument Additional pre- treatment required Comments (P {total}) method ICP/OES limit of quantification.
-Spectrophotometry: P {total} is determined as PO 4 after digestion with strong oxidising agents.
-Ammonium Spectrophotometry, e.g. indophenol method (CFA) or ammonia diffusion cell method (FIA) lon chromatography (IC) IC: high Na concentrations may interfere with the analysis; the limit of quantification is also often too high FIA: filtration and dialysis of the samples is necessary: however, automated FIA systems include this.
+Parameter Method/Instrument Additional pre- Comments Ammonium Spectrophotometry, e.g. indophenol method (CFA) or ammonia diffusion cell method (FIA) Ion chromatography (IC) IC: high Na concentrations may interfere with the analysis; the limit of quantification is also often too high FIA: filtration and dialysis of the samples is necessary: however, automated FIA systems include this.
 Na, K, Mg, Ca AAS Flame AES Flame (only for Na and K) ICP/OES Ion chromatography (IC) Note!
-Differing results are possible depending on the methods used: IC determines ions, AAS and ICP total elements Al and heavy metals (e.g. Co, Cr, Cu, Cd, Pb, Ni, Zn) (not Hg) AAS Graphite furnace ICP/MS ICP/OES ICP/OES with ultrasonic nebulizer The samples are preserved with nitric acid.
+Differing results are possible depending on the methods used: IC determines ions, AAS and ICP total elements Al and heavy metals (Co, Cr, Cu, Cd, Pb, Ni, Zn) (not Hg) AAS Graphite furnace ICP/MS ICP/OES ICP/OES with ultrasonic nebulizer The samples are preserved with nitric acid.
 Pre-concentration of samples may be necessary Instruments with low quantification limits are necessary due to the low concentrations, Control of blanks and avoidance of contamination is important.
+Hg Cold vapour atomic fluorescence spectroscopy (CV-AFS) ICP-MS (special sample delivery system with Teflon components needed; the instrument must be very sensitive for Hg with low detection limit) Oxidation to Hg (II) with BrCl, destroying of the remaining BrCl AFS: enrichment on a gold trap possibly needed ICP-MS: Mercury can be measured by a mass of 202 u and 201 u.
+The mass 202 u is notably more sensitive and therefore more suitable for measurements in the nanogram range.
+However, it is disturbed by the tungsten- 186 isotope 186W + 16O.
+Hence, tungsten must be measured simultaneously and an inter-element correction conducted Buyable aqueous standards: • NIST 1641 d (Standard "Mercury in Water", by the National Institute of Standards and Technology) with a concentration of 1.577 mg/l • ORMS-5 (Standard "Elevated Mercury in River Water", by the National Research Council of Canada) with a concentration of 26.2 ng/l Total nitrogen (N {total}) Elementary analysis Spectrophotometry after oxidation to nitrate using persulphate in borate buffer solution or UV-digestion total N analyser with chemiluminescence detection

-Hg Cold vapour fluorescence Cold vapour AAS The sample collectors have to be pre- acidified Total nitrogen (N {total}) Elementary analysis Spectrophotometry after oxidation to nitrate using persulphate in borate buffer solution or UV- digestion total N analyser with chemiluminescence detection Organic nitrogen N {total} analysis, and nitrate and ammonium analysis Organic N = N{total} - (NO 3 -N + NH 4 -N + NO 2 -N (if present)) Dissolved org. carbon (DOC) Infrared spectroscopy after oxidation to CO_2 Flame ionisation after reduction to CH_4 UV absorbance (254 nm) Use glass fibre membrane filters (not cellulose acetate/nitrate) UV absorbance is not the optimal method and should only be used by laboratories without TOC analyser
+Parameter Method/Instrument Additional pre- treatment required Comments Dissolved org. nitrogen (DON) Wet oxidation Directly measured, not calculated Dissolved org. carbon (DOC) Infrared spectroscopy after oxidation to CO2 Flame ionisation after reduction to CH4 UV absorbance (254 nm) Use glass fibre membrane filters (not cellulose acetate/nitrate) UV absorbance is not the optimal method and should only be used by laboratories without TOC analyser